Configure mTLS Authentication and RBAC for Kafka Brokers

 • PLAINTEXT, in the context of Kafka brokers, means no authentication and no encryption.
 Data is sent in “plain” or “clear” text.

 • Secure Sockets Layer (SSL), and its newer incarnation Transport Layer Security (TLS), is a protocol for securing encrypted communication between entities.
 Kafka (like Java) still uses the term SSL in configuration and code.
 TLS can be configured for encryption only, or encryption and mutual authentication (mTLS).
 This involves generating certificates and using a certificate authority. mTLS is authentication with TLS.
-To learn more about TLS, see Encrypt with TLS and Encrypt and Authenticate with TLS.
+To learn more about TLS, see Protect Data in Motion with TLS Encryption in Confluent Platform and Use TLS Authentication in Confluent Platform.

 Protocol Security Provided Implementation